rroxas21/presence-documentation/docs/considerations.md

 ## Enhancing Co-Presence in Real Time

 ### Live Streaming Implementation
+These are under heavy consideration.
+It might be best to actually try to implement live streaming first then worry about the optimizations, latency and bandwidth management.

 - **WebRTC Integration**:
   - Utilize `WebRTCKit` and `Network.framework` to establish peer-to-peer connections